jdrachal/mod_that_for_me/README.md

 # ModThatForMe!
-## Script allows configure mods easly for you and your friends
+## Script allows configure Lethal Company mods easly for you and your friends

 ## Usage
 1. Unzip it in your Lethal Company directory